oroinc/documentation/backend/api/actions.rst

 -  **getParentId()** - Retrieves an identifier of the parent entity.
 -  **setParentId(parentId)** - Sets an identifier of the parent entity.
 -  **getAssociationName()** - Retrieves an association name that represents a relationship.
--  **setAssociationName(associationName)** - Sets an association name represented a relationship.
+-  **setAssociationName(associationName)** - Sets an association name that represents a relationship.
--  **isCollection()** - Indicates an association that represents "to-many" or "to-one" relationship.
+-  **isCollection()** - Indicates an association that represents the "to-many" or "to-one" relationship.
 -  **setIsCollection(value)** - Sets a flag that indicates whether an association represents "to-many" or "to-one" relationship.
 -  **hasParentEntity()** - Checks whether the parent entity exists in the context.
 -  **getParentEntity()** - Retrieves the parent entity object.
 -  **setParentEntity(parentEntity)** - Sets the parent entity object.

-Parent entity configuration related methods:
+Parent entity configuration-related methods:

 -  **getParentConfigExtras()** - Retrieves a |list of requests for configuration data| for the parent entity.
 -  **setParentConfigExtras(extras)** - Sets a list of requests for configuration data for the parent entity.